college-basketball

 Playing for the Edmonton Stingers was amazing.
 I was able to play with and against a lot of great players and gained a lot of confidence from those seasons.
 The coaches and players for really helped with my development as a player.
 The CEBL is a great league.

-What memories will you always have of Nick Hornsby?
-He played many great seasons in Germany including with the Eisbaeren.
-What could you soak up from him?
 Nick Hornsby is like a big brother to me.
 Being his teammate was amazing but also spending time with him and his family was special as well.
 I’ve always admired how well he saw the floor and passed the ball.
 I definitely took some of his attributes and added it to my game.

-You had a massive battle against Justin Wright-Foreman winning as he scored 34 points with Winnipeg and youhad 20 points.
+You had a massive battle against Justin Wright-Foreman winning as he scored 34 points with Winnipeg and you had 20 points.
 Where do you rank that battle in your all-time guard battles in your career?

 My battle against Justin Wright Foreman was fun.
 He’s a great player one of the toughest players I’ve ever played against.
 Luckily I was able to come out with the win.
 It is definitely high on the list as one of the toughest guard battles I’ve been in.

-You played 3 years at the University of Prince Edward Island (U Sports).
-How special were these years for you?
-What did you enjoy most about the opportunity?
 My three years at the university Prince Edward Island were amazing.
 Not many players get recognized from that school but I was able to make a name for myself over there.
 I am forever grateful to that school.
 What I enjoyed most about my time there was being able to put the basketball program back on the map as one of the best schools in the Canada.

-In your last 2 seasons you averaged 20/5/5.
-How did your game grow in those last 2 seasons?
 In my last two years at Prince Edward Island.
 The one thing I improved on was picking my spots.
 When to get my teammates involved and when to take over games in certain moments.
 Learning that led to a successful season individually and as a team.

 You had many great games for the University of Prince Edward Island (U Sports) including numerous 30 plus point games and near triple doubles.
 What was your fondest moment there?